Control of Body Temperature – Homeostasis Ep 2

 • Less sweat produced: sweat glands reduce sweat production to reduce heat loss.

-• Adrenaline (from the adrenal gland) and thyroxine (from the thyroid gland): these hormones are released to increase metabolic rate, so more heat is produced from metabolic reactions such as respiration.
+• Adrenaline (from the adrenal gland) and thyroxine (from the thyroid gland): these hormones are released to increase metabolic rate, so more heat is produced from respiration.

 Decreasing body temperature